Quality Manual

 • For apprentices, consideration may also be made where situations, such as work-based commitments, are affecting the ability to meet the required off-the-job training hours for study over a period of longer than four weeks.

 Schools may wish to consider or request supporting evidence (for example, from medical or counselling services) before agreeing to an interruption.
-For more information, please consult the following:
+For more information, please consult the Extenuating circumstances page.

 The interruption of a research student’s study will usually commence at the beginning of a month.

-An interruption should, wherever possible, be for a definite period.
-Where it would seem insensitive to designate a date of return to studies, the student may be informed that the interruption is for an indefinite period but subject to review and the review date will be entered into relevant systems.
-In this case, the Student Service Centre or equivalent should be informed by the school annually whether the interruption is continuing.
+An interruption must be for a definite period.
+Where it would seem insensitive to designate a date of return to studies, the student may be informed that the interruption is until a proposed date but subject to review and the proposed return date will be entered into relevant systems.
+In this case, Registry and Academic Affairs in the UK, Student Registry at UNM or Academic Affairs Office at UNNC must be informed by the school annually whether the interruption is continuing.
 In some cases, it may be appropriate for the school to require a student to provide medical certification of fitness to return to study before allowing re-registration to occur.

 Where an interruption is granted, the School may require the student (on their return) to repeat modules already passed where the syllabus for that module has been updated, or to take new modules to replace outdated modules previously passed.
 In these cases, the marks from the repeated or new modules will replace the marks gained from the outdated modules.